 - special categories of personal information (previously known as ‘sensitive personal information’), such as information about your health;

-- information about your use of our website such as your IP address, which is a unique number identifying your computer.
+- information about your use of our websites such as your IP address, which is a unique number identifying your computer.

 We may collect personal information from the following sources: